 Sarpagandha is an important medicinal herb.
 The cultivation of Sarpagandha is profitable.
 And you can start growing Sarpagandha with a small piece of land.
-Additionally, the farming demands comparatively small input capital investment.
+Additionally, farming demands comparatively small input capital investment.
 Find here a detailed Sarpagandha cultivation business plan for your ready reference.

 The scientific name of Sarpagandha is Rauvolfia Serpentina.
 In addition, it belongs to the Apocynaceae family.
 The other popular name is snakeroot.
-Sarpagandha is known as Dhanbarua in Orissa, Harki in Maharashtra, Sarpagandhi in Karnataka, Patalagarud in Goa, Tulunni in Kerala, Patala Gandi in Andhra Pradesh and Covannamiloori in Tamil Nadu.
+Sarpagandha is known as Dhanbarua in Orissa, Harki in Maharashtra, Sarpagandhi in Karnataka, Patalagarud in Goa, Tulunni in Kerala, Patala Gandi in Andhra Pradesh, and Covannamiloori in Tamil Nadu.

 Apart from India, some of the major Sarpagandha growers are Nepal, Sikkim, Bhutan, Andaman, and Assam.
 The plant contains a number of bioactive chemicals, including ajmaline, deserpidine, rescinnamine, serpentinite, and yohimbine.
 The useful parts are roots and leaves.